-- 1. The companies of the Iberdrola Group shall provide true, proper, useful and reliable information regarding their performance and relevant conduct.
-The transparency of the information required to be disclosed is a basic principle that must govern the conduct of the directors, professionals and suppliers of the Group's companies. - 2.
+1. The companies of the Iberdrola Group shall provide true, proper, useful and reliable information regarding their performance and relevant conduct.
+The transparency of the information required to be disclosed is a basic principle that must govern the conduct of the directors, professionals and suppliers of the Group's companies.

+- 2. Relations with the media shall be channelled through the Communication Division (or such division as assumes the duties thereof at any time) and shall be governed by the principles of informational transparency and collaboration. - 3.
 The financial information of the companies integrated within Iberdrola, and particularly the annual financial statements, shall reflect in all material respects a true and fair view of their assets, financial position and results as provided by law.
-For such purposes, no director, professional or supplier shall conceal or distort the information set forth in the accounting records and reports of the Group's companies, which shall be complete, accurate and truthful.

-3. A lack of honesty in the communication of information, whether within the boundary of Iberdrola (to professionals, subsidiaries, departments, internal bodies, and management decision-making bodies, among others) or externally (to auditors, shareholders and investors, regulatory bodies, and the media, among others) is a breach of this Code of Ethics.
+For such purposes, no director, professional or supplier shall conceal or distort the information set forth in the accounting records and reports of the Group's companies, which shall be complete, accurate and truthful. - 4.
+A lack of honesty in the communication of information, whether within the boundary of Iberdrola (to professionals, subsidiaries, departments, internal bodies, and management decision-making bodies, among others) or externally (to auditors, shareholders and investors, regulatory bodies, and the media, among others) is a breach of this Code of Ethics.
 This includes delivering incorrect information, organising it in an incorrect manner or seeking to confuse those who receive it.